pyxv/xvpl-dl/README.md

 #### features

+- resume partial downloads
-- can download multiple playlists in one command
+- download multiple playlists in one command
-- can be run repeatedly and won't download duplicate files
+- idempotent - can be run repeatedly and will only download newly-added files
 - further customisation possible using `youtube_dl` options (see below)

 ## install